sm00thix/unet/README.md

     1. `normalization = None`: Applies no normalization.
     2. `normalization = "bn"`: Applies batch normalization [[2]](#references).
     3. `normalization = "ln"`: Applies layer normalization [[3]](#references).
 A permutation of dimensions is performed before the layer to ensure normalization is applied over the channel dimension.
 Afterward, the dimensions are permuted back to their original order.
+5. Depth

+    `depth` is the The depth of the U-Net.
+This is the number of steps in the encoder and decoder paths.
+This is one less than the number of downsampling and upsampling blocks.
+The number of intermediate channels is 64*2**`depth`, i.e. [64, 128, 256, 512, 1024] for `depth` = 5.

-In particular, setting bilinear = False, pad = False, and normalization = None will yield the U-Net as originally designed.
-Generally, however, bilinear = True is recommended to avoid checkerboard artifacts.
+In particular, setting `bilinear = False`, `pad = False`, `normalization = None`, and `depth = 5` will yield the U-Net as originally designed.
+Generally, however, `bilinear = True` is recommended to avoid checkerboard artifacts.

 As in the original implementation, all weights are initialized by sampling from a Kaiming He Normal Distribution [[4]](#references), and all biases are initialized to zero.
 If Batch Normalization or Layer Normalization is used, the weights of those layers are initialized to one and their biases to zero.